A List of Great Male Monologues

 This is a list of the best audition monologues for men.
 It includes both Dramatic and Comedic monologues.
-The list currently features a range of classical and contemporary monologues.
-Note: Classical text is great to develop your skills as an actor and is typically much richer than modern text, offering actors a great challenge.
+Our list of male monologues features a range of classical and contemporary monologues, offering plenty of juicy writing for you to sink your teeth into.
+Classical text is great to develop your skills as an actor and it is typically much richer than modern text, offering actors a great challenge.
 That being said, it is also really important to be able to connect with contemporary monologues, so working with a mix of both is ideal.
+Generally I recommend having a selection of monologues from different eras up your sleeve.
+As an actor I believe you should have at least 2 Shakespeare monologues, and a range of 2-4 additional monologues with a mix of classic writers (Ibsen, Chekhov etc.) and a few really modern pieces (Lucy Prebble, Annie Baker etc.) – you don’t want your entire repertoire to be Sophocles!.

 The monologues featured on this page are written by some of the best playwrights of all time and are great texts to work on and perform.
 They are also great for auditions.
-If you are struggling with how to perform a monologue, we have plenty of information on StageMilk.
+If you are struggling with how to perform a monologue, we have plenty of information throughout StageMilk.
+So after you have found your piece, keep exploring the site!

 Note: some of these monologues are pieced together from longer scenes and may have additional lines added to help them make sense as stand alone monologues.